israelopeters/rti-reviews-backend/README.md

 http://rtireviews-api-env.eba-wp43m9p3.eu-west-2.elasticbeanstalk.com
 ```
 For example, type the URL below in any browser (yes, without running the app locally) to view the Swagger UI/OpenAPI documentation.
-Use the login details below the URL to access the API.
+Use the login details below the URL to access the API when you are requested to sign in.

 ```
 http://rtireviews-api-env.eba-wp43m9p3.eu-west-2.elasticbeanstalk.com/api/v1/docs